ttaubert/octoblog/source/_posts/2017-02-07-simple-cryptol-specifications.markdown

 date: 2017-02-07 16:00:00 +0100
 ---

-In the [previous post](/blog/2017/01/equivalence-proofs-with-saw/) I showed how to prove equivalence of two different implementations of the same algorithm in C++.
-This post will cover writing an algorithm specification in [Cryptol](http://cryptol.net/) to prove the correctness of a constant-time C++ implementation.
+In the [previous post](/blog/2017/01/equivalence-proofs-with-saw/) I showed how to prove equivalence of two different implementations of the same algorithm.
+This post will cover writing an algorithm specification in [Cryptol](http://cryptol.net/) to prove the correctness of a constant-time C/C++ implementation.

 Apart from rather simple Cryptol I'm also going to introduce [SAW](http://saw.galois.com/)'s `llvm_verify` function that allows much more complex verification.
-Our function will not only take scalar inputs but also store the result of the computation using pointer arguments.
+We need this as our function will not only take scalar inputs but also store the result of the computation using pointer arguments.

 ## Constant-time multiplication